 I study animals that use metabolic depression.
-Specifically, I investigate the mechanisms that underlie metabolic depression, and the ways animals use metabolic depression to survive harsh environments.
-My current postdoctoral research at the University of Wisconsin-Madison explores these traits in hibernating mammals, and my PhD research at the University of British Columbia explored them in hypoxia-tolerant fishes.
+Specifically, I investigate the mechanisms that underlie metabolic depression and the ways animals use metabolic depression to survive harsh environments.
+One theme of my work explores these traits in hibernating mammals, while a second theme explores them in hypoxia-tolerant fishes.

 Metabolic strategies of hibernation

 Hibernation is a complex trait that enables animals—mammals in particular—to survive harsh winter months in the absence of food.
 It involves numerous mechanisms spanning the levels of biological organization, from behaviour to molecular biology.
 The most important of these—the one that is synonymous with hibernation itself—is torpor.
 Torpor is the term used for a metabolically depressed state, and it is these states of torpor that enable the hibernating mammal to fast for up to nine months with no detrimental effects.